 This emotional state has physical consequences that can be devastating, especially in seniors:

-• People with few social connections or who feel lonely are at 29% higher risk of heart disease and 32% higher risk of stroke.
+- People with few social connections or who feel lonely have 29% higher risk of heart disease and 32% higher risk of stroke.

-An Australian study shows that social engagement for seniors is associated with reduced depression, improved cognitive health and longevity.
+According to the Global Council on Brain Health, the body of scientific evidence suggests social engagement can help maintain your thinking skills and slow cognitive decline.
 Other studies link an active social life with better cardiovascular outcomes and greater immunity to infectious disease, among other health benefits.

 Why is that?